makokendev/tv-maze-service/README.md

 * [AWS](https://aws.amazon.com/) is the cloud platform where the solution is realised.
   * Cloud Native (serverless) components are used such a [SNS](https://aws.amazon.com/sns/), [SQS](https://aws.amazon.com/sns/), [DynamoDB](https://aws.amazon.com/dynamodb/), [API Gateway](https://aws.amazon.com/api-gateway/).

+### Prerequisites

+In order to deploy this project, an AWS account is required, as well as setting up credentials and named profile.

+* Sign up to AWS and create IAM user account and credentials https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html
+* Install the AWS CLI, directions can be found here: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+* Configure a named profile, with the name "" https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html
+* Use the credentials you downloaded in step 1 when creating the user credentials

+### Scraper

+* The TvMaze Scraper is currently a console application which can be executed locally.
+* The console app is adding as many scrape messages as required to a queue.
+* The EventQueueProcessor is the message handler, and is in charge of making the api calls to TvMaze
+* The results are stored in DynamoDb

+### API

+* The API is pulling data from DynamoDb and returning a paged list of results.

 ### Build